WINCHESTER

 were influenced by Winchester’s

-earlier articles to the point of even repeating certain words, phrases and
+earlier articles to the point of repeating (borrowing) certain words, phrases and

 Contrary

-to the case that Neville seems to want to make, it’s likely, that Apostles
+to the case that Neville wants to make, it’s evident, that Apostles

 do with the anonymous articles.